 The concept rests on the idea that our lives are very intertwined digitally; roughly half the world is on the Internet, and about 30% is on some form of social media.

 Facebook, if it were a country, would be the largest in the world.
-So the idea is this: if you like where you work (or what is produced by where you work), you talk about it online — and that begins to serve as a marketing channel for your company.
+So the idea is this: if you like where you work, you talk about it online — and that begins to serve as a marketing channel for your company.

 So What Is Employee Advocacy?

-This all speaks to the notion of “Earned Media,” which is essentially recommendations from family and friends as opposed to direct advertising.
+This all speaks to the notion of “Earned Media,” which is essentially recommendations from family and friends.

 Nielsen research has consistently shown that all consumers, in virtually all industries, trust earned media more than advertising.
 Similarly, 84% of consumers trust recommendations and new ideas from people they know (i.e. social media connections), while only 15% trust the same concepts from brands.